This post may contain affiliate links. Please read our disclosure policy.

 You’re exhausted all day, but at night you can’t sleep.
 You’re relying on coffee to get you through the day, and crave carbs and sugar.
 You feel bloated.
 You don’t have the energy to do your normal exercise.

-If you ask “Dr. Google” what these symptoms mean, you’ll likely be led to adrenal fatigue.
+If you ask “Dr. Google” what these symptoms mean, you’ll likely find you have adrenal fatigue.

 But if you ask most medical doctors, you’ll get a totally different answer: they’ll tell you adrenal fatigue isn’t real.